ElisaNguyen/ElisaNguyen/README.md

 ### Hi there 👋 & nice to meet you!

-I'm Elisa, currently a second-year master student in Interaction Technology at the University of Twente.
+I'm Elisa, currently a Master student in Interaction Technology at the University of Twente.
 I am passionate about learning, cultural exchange and the intersection between technology and society.

 Recently, I have started my thesis research about explainability methods for spiking neural networks.